TheCaduceus/tg-upload/README.md

 <img src="https://user-images.githubusercontent.com/87380104/233824278-eed11926-1748-4455-8cb0-cb2cf1ebcdbd.png">

 </div>
-Just like a plan text, you can also apply same formatting on variables, just make sure you put all formatting tags outside of {} brackets to prevent any error.
+Just like a plan text, you can also apply same formatting on variables, make sure you put all formatting tags outside of {} brackets to prevent any error.

 One variable can be called multiple times in same caption and user must prevent writing any other keyword between {} otherwise tg-upload will raise KeyError indicating that given variable is not yet defined.